Learn How Annapolis Residents Keep Their Lawns and Gardens Deer Resistant

 Deer are just about everywhere and, as the Annapolis area has become more crowded and the human population has taken over wooded areas, problems with native deer eating your garden are becoming more and more prevalent.
 Fortunately, by employing some deer-resistant gardening techniques,

 Assessing your deer problem isn’t difficult.
-But there are some basic deer facts that should help you determine whether or not you have a deer problem and, if so, how severe it is or will become.
+There are some basic deer facts that should help you determine whether or not you have a deer problem and, if so, how severe it is or will become.

 - Deer do not have upper front teeth so they don’t neatly bite off a piece of plant.
 Instead, they rip it off.
 If you notice your plants have been neatly chewed or bitten, it most likely is the work of an animal other than deer.

 - Deer typically graze at the edge of the woods, where they retreat to sleep during the daytime.
-So if there are woods near your home, there is a good chance that deer are nearby.
-During the summer, deer like to eat grass, but if we have our typical hot and dry summer, the grass tends to be brown and dry and will not provide the deer with the necessary nutrition they need.
+If there are woods near your home, there is a good chance that deer are nearby.
+During the summer, deer like to eat grass, but during our typical hot and dry summer, the grass tends to be brown and dry and will not provide the deer with the necessary nutrition they need.
 When drought conditions exist, deer tend to look for other sources of food, usually in abundance in our yards.